← Back to ResourcesBreed Guides

 Deafness, especially merles?

-~2–3% solid colors; up to 50% in double-merles.
-BAER test $300–$500.
-Manageable with hand signals + vibrating collar.
+Higher in merle-coloured dogs; double-merles have substantially elevated rates.
+BAER test typically $300 to $500.
+Manageable with hand signals plus vibrating collar.
 Leash-only outside fenced areas.
 Avoid double-merle breeders entirely.

 Anesthesia profile?